miki-reynolds/miki-reynolds/README.md

         self.pet_projects = {
             "miki-kb": {
-                "about" : """Building a personal knowledge base with Notion, NotebookLM & RAG using GCP, LangChain and n8n""",
+                "about" : """Building a personal knowledge base with Notion, NotebookLM & RAG using GCP, LangChain & n8n""",
                 "status": "designing"
             },
             "something medical": {
-                "about" : """Exploring on expanding my prev. healthcare project that I developed for my parents and prev. patients using GCP...""",
+                "about" : """Exploring on expanding my prev. healthcare project that I developed for my parents & prev. patients using GCP...""",
                 "status": "ideating"
             },
         }